msr4ps-workshops/msr4ps/content/msr4ps2024/theme.md

 - Datasets used for MSR-based research for P&S
 - MSR applications to P&S assurance

+### Special Topic of Interest

 Any paper within the scope of the workshop will be considered.
-Additionally, this year we specially welcome submissions elaborating on MSR for the analysis and extraction of privacy and security anti-patterns–namely, solutions that demonstrate knowledge of poor development practices.
+Additionally, this year we especially welcome submissions elaborating on **MSR applications for the security and privacy assessment of generative Artificial Intelligence (AI) models** (e.g., GPT-3 and GitHub Copilot) and their impact on modern software engineering processes}.

 {{< image-text src="/images/wideCity-keep-2023.jpg" class= "fit" >}}